needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 * Each bundle has memory overhead.
 Details are [on the memory management page](MemoryManagement.md#assetbundle-memory-overhead).
 This is tied to a number of factors, outlined on that page, but the short version is that this overhead can be significant.
 If you anticipate 100's or even 1000's of bundles loaded in memory at once, this could mean a noticeable amount of memory eaten up.
 * There are concurrency limits for downloading bundles.
 If you have 1000's of bundles you need all at once, they cannot not all be downloaded at the same time.
 Some number will be downloaded, and as they finish, more will trigger.
 In practice this is a fairly minor concern, so minor that you'll often be gated by the total size of your download, rather than how many bundles it's broken into.
 * Bundle information can bloat the catalog.
 To be able to download or load catalogs, we store string-based information about your bundles.
 1000's of bundles worth of data can greatly increase the size of the catalog.
+* Greater likelihood of duplicated assets.
+Say two materials are marked as Addressable and each depend on the same texture.
+If they are in the same bundle, then the texture is pulled in once, and referenced by both.
+If they are in separate bundles, and the texture is not itself Addressable, then it will be duplicated.
+You then either need to mark the texture as Addressable, accept the duplication, or put the materials in the same bundle.

 Dangers of too few bundles:
 * The UnityWebRequest (which we use to download) does not resume failed downloads.
 So if a large bundle downloading and your user loses connection, the download is started over once they regain connection.